ellakoa/postcard-poem/content/posts/woods-are-great-for.md

   walking back into the dark cool shade
-  For making you think no one else is around as the soft woodland floor muffles sound but if the undergrowth rustles you pretend you aren't scared with soft deep chuckles
+  For making you think no one else is around as the soft woodland floor muffles sound but if the undergrowth rustles, you pretend you aren't scared with soft deep chuckles
   For vivid imaginations and tales whispered mindful that trees are very good listeners.